Gim6626/vhkt/README.md

 ## Intro

-Vim hot keys tutor (VHKT) is (currently) console only tool to help learn basic Vim hot keys and commands.
+Vim Hotkeys Tutor (VHKT) is a console tool designed to assist in learning basic Vim hotkeys and commands.

-## Licensing

-VHKT is licensed under GPL v3 or later, full license text you can find in `LICENSE` file in repository root.

 ## Requirements

-To install requirements execute following commands from repository root:
+To install the required packages, execute the following command from the root of the repository

-    pip3 install -r requirements
+    $ pip3 install -r requirements.txt

-Or do similar from virtualenv (if you know what it is).
+or do something similar from within a virtual environment.

 ## Basic Usage

-Basic hot keys and commands are included to `hkdb.yaml` in repo, feel free to use it or create your own using same syntax.
+Basic hotkeys and commands are included in the hkdb.yaml file in the repository.
+Feel free to use it or create your own using the same syntax.

-Simplest way to call VHKT is to type command from repository
+The simplest way to call VHKT is to type the command from the repository
 directory:

-    python3 vhkt.py
+    $ python3 vhkt.py

-In this case VHKT will load `hkdb.yaml` from repository directory, create template for learning results file with default name `lrnres.yaml`, fill it with actions keys from `hkdb.yaml` and start it's work.
+In this case, VHKT will load `hkdb.yaml` from the repository directory, create a template for the learning results file with the default name `lrnres.yaml`, populate it with action keys from `hkdb.yaml`, and start its work.

-You should see something like this (in `simple-text` mode, `curses-tui` slightly differs):
+You should see something like this (in `simple-text` mode; `curses-tui` is slightly different):

     <517275> [2021-01-23 11:34:19,085] INFO: Hot keys storage file path not passed, using default "hkdb.yaml"
     <517275> [2021-01-23 11:34:19,114] INFO: Learning results file path not passed, using default "lrnres.yaml"